phip1611/slidev-slides/2025-10-10-eurorust-minimal-rust-kernel/slides.md

 <v-clicks depth="2">

-- Enabling `cargo test` in a workspace requires attention
+- Enabling `cargo test` for a workspace requires some extra care

 </v-clicks>